Omid Nazari: FC Rosengård

 After injuries, Nazari lost his motivation to play football, but he still wanted to try to play at least once more in a professional capacity.
-Therefore, he signed for FC Rosengård 1917 in Malmö.
+Therefore, he signed for FC Rosengård in Malmö.

 While playing for FC Rosengård, Nazari reawakened his love for football, and he would later find his way to Asia.

-Global FC
+Global F.C.

-Nazari was signed by Global F.C. of the Philippine United Football League in January 2016.
+Nazari was signed by Global of the Philippine United Football League in January 2016.
 According to Offside (magazine), Nazari described it as an adventure, a way to discover his mother's homeland and an opportunity to chase a larger contract in Asia.
-Nazari made his debut at the 2016 UFL Cup scoring a hat-trick in the 7–0 win over Pasargad F.C.
-Nazari is registered as a Filipino player in the United Football League.
+Nazari made his debut at the 2016 UFL Cup scoring a hat-trick in the 7–0 win over Pasargad Nazari is registered as a Filipino player in the United Football League.
 Nazari made his debut in the League against Stallion coming in as a substitute.
 He scored his first league goal for Global in an 8-nil thrashing win against Laos.